No script

 Romania has:

-• about 150 ski resorts though most are small ski resorts and only about 15-20 should be considered
+• about 150 ski resorts though most are small mountain resorts and only about 15-20 should be considered

 • approx. 218 groomed ski slopes with a total length of approximately 189 km

 These numbers speak for themselves.
-While progress is being made and each year new slopes are opened, Romania is not your go-to-destination for Alps-like continuous skiing and does not have the winter infrastructure of other famous ski resorts in Europe.
+While progress is being made and each year new slopes are opened, Romania is not your go-to-destination for Alps-like continuous skiing and does not have the winter infrastructure of other famous skiing destinations in Europe.

 So now let me tell you the good parts of planning a ski holiday in Romania - and there are quite a few!